Generalization from Low- to Moderate-Resolution Spectra with Neural Networks for Stellar Parameter Estimation: A Case Study with DESI: The MLP model for LAMOST LRS

 We pre-train simple multilayer perceptron (MLP, \citealp{popescu2009multilayer}) models on the LAMOST low-resolution spectra (LRS) dataset, which contains a moderate number ($\lesssim$ 100,000) of stellar spectra with labels obtained through cross-matching with high-resolution surveys such as APOGEE.
 One goal of this paper is to test whether such models, despite their simplicity, can provide robust cross-survey generalization.

 The MLPs are designed to map spectral information to stellar parameters, with inputs given either as continuum-normalized spectra (hereafter referred to as \texttt{MLP-LRS}, or simply \texttt{lrs} in figures and tables) or as spectral embeddings (described in Section~\ref{sec:pretrained_foundation}), where the spectral fluxes are restricted to the 1,462 logarithmically spaced wavelength bins between 400–560 nm.
 The network consists of several fully connected layers with ReLU \citep{2019MNRAS.486.2075B} activations, followed by an output layer that predicts the target parameter.
-In this work we adopt the architecture $[\text{input\_dim}, 1024, 512, 64, 1]$, where $\text{input\_dim} = \{1462, 768\}$ depending on whether the input is continuum-normalized LRS or their embeddings.
+In this work we adopt the architecture $[\text{input\_dim}, 1024, 512, 64, 1]$, where $\text{input\_dim} = 1462$ when the input is continuum-normalized LRS or $768$ when the input is their embedding.
 The resulting model has $\sim 2.06$ million trainable parameters when applied directly to LRS fluxes.

 We adopt the two pre-trained MLPs from \citet{2025arXiv250701939Z} to predict the logarithmic abundance ratios [Fe/H] and [$\alpha$/Fe].
 The [Fe/H] model uses 90,106 LAMOST LRS with labels drawn from APOGEE DR17 \citep{2022ApJS..259...35A} for stars with [Fe/H] $>$ –2.0, and is supplemented at lower metallicities by the PASTEL and SAGA compilations \citep{2024ApJ...974..192H, 2008PASJ...60.1159S, 2016A&A...591A.118S}, the LAMOST/Subaru VMP sample \citep{2022ApJ...931..147L}, and UMP datasets \citep{2019MNRAS.484.2166S}.
 The [$\alpha$/Fe] model uses 85,400 spectra with APOGEE DR17 labels.
 In both cases the data are divided into training and validation sets with a 9:1 ratio.
-Training is performed with the AdamW optimizer (learning rate $1\times10^{-5}$, weight decay $1\times10^{-4}$, and batch size of 32).
+Training is performed with the AdamW \citep{loshchilov2018decoupled} optimizer (learning rate $1\times10^{-5}$, weight decay $1\times10^{-4}$, and batch size of 32).
 Each model is trained for 100 epochs, with the best checkpoint selected based on validation performance.